Leslie speaker: Pioneering usages

 Although the Beatles are often credited as such, they were not the first to experiment with processing other sounds through a Leslie speaker.
 Producer Lou Adler had been experimenting with the technique as early as 1963, and one of the first recordings to feature vocals recorded through a Leslie speaker was the 1964 single "She Rides with Me", written by Beach Boys leader Brian Wilson and performed by singer Paul Petersen.
 According to Petersen, "I got a call from Lou Adler on New Years Eve 1963 in Las Vegas.
 He asked me to come to LA right away to cut a Brian Wilson song.
 When I got to RCA's studio, the track had already been cut by Brian.
 The only people there were Lou and two engineers.
 Lou rigged up the Leslie organ sound for the vocals, and that was it."
 Adler also used the effect on the simultaneously released "He Don't Love Me" by Shelley Fabares.
 Wilson himself used the effect on the guitar sound for the Beach Boys' July 1965 song "You're So Good to Me".

 Although "She Rides with Me" was not a hit record, Leslie-processed sounds soon became a prominent feature of psychedelic music.
 The Beatles first recorded with a Leslie in June 1965 when George Harrison was overdubbing one of his lead guitar parts on "It's Only Love".
 According to author Andy Babiuk, the band's "Tomorrow Never Knows" (1966) marked the first time that a vocal was recorded using a microphone wired directly into the input of a Leslie, after John Lennon had asked for his voice to sound "as though I'm the Dalai Lama singing from the highest mountain top".
 They went on to use a Leslie throughout the sessions for Revolver in 1966.

 The Beatles inspired others to use the speaker.
 Harrison played through a Leslie in his guest appearance on Cream's song "Badge" (1969), and Richard Wright used a similar setup when recording with Pink Floyd.

+During the Drum Corps International (DCI) 2026 marching season, the Bluecoats Drum and Bugle Corps utilized eight custom, self-contained on-field Leslie speaker rigs during key moments of their production titled "Gravity and Grace."
+Its inclusion in the show was considered an innovative and groundbreaking moment in DCI and marked the first time a Leslie speaker had been used on-field as part of a drum and bugle corps show.